You are here: Home My Diary

 16th April 2008

 Strange problem has arisen - I'm no longer losing much blood (but it is still bleeding), but instead appear to be losing a lot of "mucous" from my backside - this started yesterday - but today seems to have got worse.
-Julie spoke to the local chemist who says it sounds like some sort of fungal infection.
+I've spoken to the local chemist who says it sounds like some sort of fungal infection.

 Think I will make an appointment with the doctor tomorrow - it's very irritating just to stand up and feel something running down your leg.
 The washing machine has never see so much action.!